-CRITERION (A): A prospective BComm transfer student must first successfully complete a minimum of three prescribed full-course equivalents by the end of the Winter Term (January – April) of the year of application.
+1. A prospective student presenting more than 6 units (1.0 full-course equivalent) transferable courses from a post-secondary institution (including the University of Calgary), and applying to transfer into the BComm program, must first successfully complete a minimum of 18 prescribed units (3.0 full-course equivalents) by the end of the Winter Term (January – April) of the year of application.

 5. Transfer applicants must present official transcripts to the Office of the Registrar indicating time spent and grades received in all courses being presented to satisfy pre-commerce requirements or for advanced standing in the Bachelor of Commerce program.

-6. Courses or their equivalents presented to fulfill pre-commerce requirements must not have been repeated more than once.
+7. Courses or their equivalents presented to fulfill pre-commerce requirements must not have been repeated more than once.

 8. Additional and/or alternate admission requirements may exist for entrance into a Combined Degree program as outlined in 4.2 Combined Degrees.
 Prospective applicants are advised to contact the Haskayne Undergraduate Programs Office for details.